Aren't you a little short for a stormtrooper? Luke:

 Most of the heroes are trapped in a cell, when the door opens and a guard wearing a face-concealing

 They prepare for a fight.
 The guard takes off his/her helmet — and reveals that it's one of their allies.

-) but not when it comes to espionage (which makes it fair game to kill you anyway).
+) but not when it comes to espionage (where they'll kill you anyway if you get caught).
 Well, that is, unless you take off the uniform before you start firing, and a lot of other small things that our heroes nonetheless forget and our villains disregard anyway.

 Note that the guard the hero knocks out is always wearing the right size uniform to fit them perfectly.
 (Except in subversions, in which case it fits them very poorly).
-This may or may not follow a Mugged for Disguise.
+This may or may not follow a Mugged for Disguise

 is that the Legions of Doom should wear clear helmets.
 Another rule from that list calls for guards to wear tailored uniforms which will not fit any hero who attempts this trick.